 Below is a PDF document outlining how to download new apps and how to use file explorer on your device so that you may access all saved and/or downloaded files.
-It is in the format of a one page document that you are able to download and print so that it can be referenced at any time.
+It is in the format of a one page document that you are able to download and save, or download and print so that it can be referenced at any time.

 We get it!
 Keeping up with technological jargon can be tricky and confusing!
 It can be extremely frustrating to understand what someone is trying to tell you when they begin using these foreign sounding words.
 To help you become familiar with the terminology of our technological devices, we’ve curated the following cheat sheet!

 Used to describe two different things.
 The first is a desktop computer, which we know this as being made up of the following separate components: a monitor (screen), a mouse, keyboard, and the computer hard drive tower.
 The second is what is commonly known as the screen of your monitor or laptop where you see your screen background photo and all your pinned apps and programs.
 It acts as your home page where you should be able to easily locate whatever you may be looking for (i.e. files, browser, email, etc.).

 Your browser is what connects to the internet and opens webpages.
 It often has its own icon on the desktop of your computer and is commonly used to refer to applications like GoogleChrome, Internet Explorer, Safari, Mozilla Firefox, etc. Opening your browser gives you access to a Search Engine.

 This term is an umbrella term used to make reference to an application on your device that allows you to access the internet.
 It can be any form of application, including but not limited to Google, Bing, Internet Explorer, Firefox, Safari, Ask.com, Yahoo, MSN, etc. It is here in the search engine that you can type an inquiry and search the web for your answer.